sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-landing-page/index.md

 By default, your marketplace includes three other static content pages that you should change before you launch: "About", "Privacy Policy", and "Terms of Service".
 "About" is an optional page you can remove if you don't need it.
-"Privatey Policy" and "Terms of Service" are mandatory to have.
+"Privacy Policy" and "Terms of Service" are mandatory to have.
 Sharetribe provides a template for both pages.
 In addition to these, you can add any number of other content pages.